syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/net-core.md

 ---
-title: Convert a HTML to PDF file in ASP.NET Core | Syncfusion
+title: Convert a HTML to PDF File in ASP.NET Core | Syncfusion
 description: Learn how to convert a HTML to PDF file in ASP.NET Core with easy steps using Syncfusion .NET HTML converter library.
 platform: file-formats
 control: PDF